jon24342/Sdotpy/README.md

    * !prompt (str)= sends a prompt where you have to click ok or close, clicking ok does nothing (for now)

-   * !wallpaper (file)(str)= changes the wallpaper of the target to the image file but is only temporary (doesn't persist after restart)
+   * !wallpaper (file)= changes the wallpaper of the target to the image file but is only temporary (doesn't persist after restart)
      /w Admin = sets the images as the permanent wallpaper until changed by user (persists after restart)

    * !audio (file)= plays the attached audio file (only .mp3 and supposedly .wav)

    * !popimg (file)= overlays all the attached images on the users screen and they can click them to make them disapear

+   * !browse = This command has several functions implemented as one, it has its own explaination down below

    * !extra = helps with development does nothing
 ___
-💀 **Slightly dangerous commands (if the person using them has ill intent)** 💀
+💀 **Slightly dangerous commands(if the person using them has ill intent)** 💀

 These are indecated in the bot with skull emoji's after opon the receving message command (💀history💀:)

 These will also notify the user in a prompt, **Unless** the user enabled with admin perms (again why)

-*!history = shows google chrome defaut history
+* !history = shows google chrome defaut history

-*!grabip = grabs users public ip
+* !grabip = grabs users public ip

-*!autoswap = swaps the autotroll variable (autovar) to true or false (dissabled by default)
+* !autoswap = swaps the autotroll variable (autovar) to true or false (dissabled by default)

-*!autotroll = if autovar is true then it will automaticaly cycle through commands (including slightly dangerous commands)
+* !autotroll = if autovar is true then it will automaticaly cycle through commands (including slightly dangerous commands)
 ___
+⚠️💀**Dangerous Commands**💀⚠️

+These commands **Require admin** either because they can be dangerous or becasuse they need it to function

+* !cmd = (file)(str) either runs the attatched bat file/shellscript or the typed out command (attatched files get deleted after ran)
+___
+**!browse**
+This command allows the atacker to look through the current user directory

+Using buttons the atacker can access these directorys and can view the files inside

+There are 2 options currently but will add more:

+* Run = runs the selected file

+* Send = sends the selected file to the atacker

+Might update the risk level later
+___
 Note:

+Maximum file size the bot can send is based on nitro subscription (defualt size without nitro is 10 Mb)

+Remember to keep your bot token safe especily if running on a large scale don't just leave it in the script as it can be a security venerability

 This RAT mainly works on windows as i can't test mac or linux

 Older versionns will not suport newer commmands

-To bundle to an exe use pyinstaller(will add a guide to how to do so later)
+This application suports bundling too an exe

 To deactivate the RAT use task manager or simular tools